neoforged/Documentation/docs/networking/payload.md

 // In some common event class

-@SubscribeEvent // on the mod event bus public static void register(final RegisterPayloadHandlersEvent event) {
+@SubscribeEvent // on the mod event bus public static void register(RegisterPayloadHandlersEvent event) {
     final PayloadRegistrar registrar = event.registrar("1")
         .executesOn(HandlerThread.NETWORK); // All subsequent payloads will register on the network thread registrar.playBidirectional(